 You might also want to throw a flashlight in your pack because the light can fade so quickly during the winter.
 Of course, you’ll want to make sure that you are not only seen but also heard.
 If you’re not keeping your dog on a leash, you might want to consider getting a bear bell for their collar to help alert other trail users and animals of their presence.

-While you’re able to take a break on a dry tree stump or rock or your backpack, your dog isn’t able to, which is why an insulated portable blanket is important to help them take a load off and warm-up, especially if you plan to stop at a viewpoint or to have a snack.
+While you’re able to take a break on a dry tree stump or rock or your backpack, your dog isn’t able to, which is why a warm and cosy sleeping bag is important to help them take a load off and warm-up, especially if you plan to stop at a viewpoint or to have a snack.

 It can also be an essential part of your wilderness first aid kit as an injured pet can slip into shock, so this is a great way to help keep them warm.
-Ruffwear’s Clear Lake Blanket is a great option as it's super packable but also waterproof.
+Our Sleeping Bag for dogs is a great option as it's super packable but with fleece inner lining and extra soft filling it's also super warm.
 If you don’t plan to use it on your hike, it’s a good idea to stash in the car to help your dog warm up on the way home.

 10. A Plan B